-14-year old Noah was rocking on his chair while daydreaming his way through a maths lesson this morning… and fell off.
+14-year-old Noah was rocking on his chair while daydreaming through a maths lesson this morning… and fell off.
 He reports that he landed directly on his left elbow and that it has been painful throughout the day.
 He attends your ED this afternoon with his unamused mother.

 Assessment of any child and examination of their elbow should be approached in an age-appropriate and systematic way.
 In addition to examining for bony tenderness, vascular and neurological status should be tested.

 You ensure Noah has been given analgesia before examining him.
-His pain score is 5 and he seems comfortable after paracetamol and ibuprofen when his arm is resting.
+His pain score is five, and he seems comfortable after paracetamol and ibuprofen when his arm is resting.
 His elbow is notably bruised and swollen.
-He is particularly tender over the olecranon and any movement is painful.
-His neurovascular status is normal with good radial and ulnar pulses, normal sensation in the radial, ulnar and median nerve distributions and as he’s able to make the rock, paper, scissors and ok hand signs, you’re happy he has full motor function.
-You order AP and lateral films of his elbow and pop him in a broad arm sling for comfort before sending him round for his x-rays.
+He is particularly tender over the olecranon, and any movement is painful.
+His neurovascular status is normal, with good radial and ulnar pulses and normal sensation in the radial, ulnar and median nerve distributions.
+As he’s able to make the rock, paper, scissors and ok hand signs, you’re happy he has full motor function.
+You order AP and lateral films of his elbow and pop him in a broad arm sling for comfort before sending him around for his x-rays.

 Epidemiology and mechanism of injury

 Olecranon fractures in children are rare, comprising around 5% of elbow fractures.
-Compare this with supracondylar fractures which comprise over half of all elbow fractures in the paediatric population.
+Compare this with supracondylar fractures, which include over half of all elbow fractures in the paediatric population.
 Olecranon fractures may result from a fall onto an outstretched hand (FOOSH), direct trauma or, occasionally, a stress fracture from repetitive throwing motion in athletes.

 They can be classified according to the Mayo classification.

-Interpreting children’s elbow x-rays can be mind boggling.
-Epiphyses ossify at different rates and so it can be easy to confuse a normal olecranon epiphysis with a fracture.
-The olecranon epiphysis normally appears around 9 years and fuses at 15-17 years.
+Interpreting children’s elbow x-rays can be mind-boggling.
+Epiphyses ossify at different rates, so it can be easy to confuse a normal olecranon epiphysis with a fracture.
+The olecranon epiphysis typically appears around nine years and fuses at 15-17 years.
 Be sure to refer to the CRITOE rules and if you’re not sure whether you’re seeing a normal epiphysis or a fracture, seek senior advice.
 The olecranon can be best assessed on the lateral film.